brianyu14519/rwci-client/README.md

 ## Debug Toggle

 Toggles debug mode.
-You can only send DMs to yourself with debug mode enabled.
+You can only send DM's to yourself with debug mode enabled.
 `/debug`